-The BBC's Andrew Harding says the former president appearing in court on corruption charges is hugely symbolic for South Africa's young democracy.
+The BBC's Andrew Harding said the former president appearing in court on corruption charges was "hugely symbolic" for South Africa's young democracy.

 Many, he reports, see it as an era of impunity coming to an end.

-The ANC, led by new president Cyril Ramaphosa, is keen to distance itself from the controversy as it prepares to contest the national elections in a year's time.
+The ANC party, led by new president Cyril Ramaphosa, is keen to distance itself from the controversy as it prepares to contest the national elections in a year's time.

 Mr Ramaphosa came in on a ticket of clean governance and his party cannot afford another scandal.

-The ANC asked Mr Zuma's supporters not to wear its colours outside court on Friday but many did not follow this advice and were seen dressed in black, green and yellow.
+The ANC party asked Mr Zuma's supporters not to wear its colours outside court on Friday, but many did not follow this advice, and were seen dressed in black, green and yellow.

 Mr Zuma's opponents had long fought for him to be charged over the 1990s bribes.

-The charges were reinstated in 2016 as his grip on the ANC weakened.
+The charges were reinstated in 2016 as his grip on the ruling party, the ANC, weakened.